H-Zeno/Spot-Light/README.md

 The dataset used in the paper is available at [Roboflow](https://universe.roboflow.com/timengelbracht/spotlight-light-switch-dataset)

 ## Setup Instructions
+Heads up: this setup is a bit involved, since we will explain not only some example code, but also the enttire setup, including acquiring the point clouds, aligning them, setting up the docker tools and scene graphs and so on and so forth.
+So bear with me here.
+In case u run into issues, don't hesitate to leave an issue or just send me an email :)

-### Define Spot-Light Path
+### Define SpotLight Path
 Set the environment variable `SPOTLIGHT` to the path of the Spot-Light folder.
-Example:
+Just to make sure we're all on the same page ...
+I mean path ;) Example:
 ```bash
 export SPOTLIGHT=/home/cvg-robotics/tim_ws/Spot-Light/
 ```